Deputy Commissioner Sidewalks and Inspection Management

 From January 1996 to October 1998, he served as Borough Commissioner for Manhattan.
 He played an instrumental role in initiating three projects that addressed long-felt quality of life needs Citywide: curb replacements, vacant lot fencing and bus pad installation.
 For a period of seven months, January to July 1997, he served as Borough Commissioner for both Manhattan and the Bronx.

-Mr. Heyward earned a Master of Science degree in Public Management and Policy Analysis at Carnegie Mellon University in May 1983 and a Bachelor of Arts Degree in Economics at the University of Vermont in May 1981.
+Mr. Heyward earned a Master of Science degree in Public Management and Policy Analysis at Carnegie Mellon University in 1983 and a Bachelor of Arts Degree in Economics at the University of Vermont in 1981.
 He is involved in community outreach, both as a public official and a private citizen.
-In a private capacity, he serves as an active member of Alpha Phi Alpha Fraternity, working with a Boy Scout troop and serving as a Big Brother to young men.
-He also participates in the 'Man to Man' program, counseling high school youth at identified schools on the importance of obtaining an education and being responsible members of the community.
+In a private capacity, Leon is a member of Bronx Bethany Church of the Nazarene where he serves in the Men’s Ministry and on the Public Safety Team.
+He is on the Alumni Board of Directors and the Advisory Board for the Transportation Research Center at the University of Vermont.
+And he is an active member of the Alpha Phi Alpha fraternity where he participates in activities directed at advising high school youths on the importance of obtaining an education and being responsible members of the community.

 As Deputy Commissioner for Sidewalks and Inspection Management, Mr. Heyward is responsible for sidewalk repairs, pedestrian ramp installations, and Citywide concrete programs.
 The Division also includes the Highway Inspection and Quality Assurance (HIQA) unit, which enforces the rules that govern the way utilities, plumbers, contractors, homeowners and other governmental agencies work on the City's streets and highways.
 HIQA enforces these rules to ensure that contractors restore and maintain the roadway in good condition.
 The DOT Office of Special Events also is part of the Division of Sidewalks and Inspection Management.